planetlabs/planet-client-python/docs/source/api/reference.rst

 Paginated responses provide a paging iterator as well as an iterator of each pages contents.

-The :py:meth:`Paged.items_iter` method provides iteration over the contents of each page response.
+The :py:meth:`Paged.iterate` method provides iteration over the contents of each page response.

 For examples, an :py:class:`Items` response page contains a FeatureCollection of zero or more Item objects.
 Each Item is a record represented as a GeoJSON feature with properties describing it's metadata.
-When using the `iterator` from the :py:meth:`Paged.items_iter` method, only Item Feature objects will be returned.
+When using the `iterator` from the :py:meth:`Paged.iterate` method, only Item Feature objects will be returned.

 To handle assembling the items from each page into a collection again and streaming them as JSON, use the :py:meth:`Paged.json_encode` method.